-Modern organised crime also seeks fraudulent gain through certain innovative methods of tax avoidance and evasion.
-While the classic approach to tax evasion still focuses on avoidance of taxation by issuing incorrect or incomplete tax data or by not issuing tax declarations at all, the more sophisticated tax evaders tend to operate within the framework of the law, exploiting the law's shortcomings and loopholes.
+c) Modern organised crime also seeks fraudulent gain through certain innovative methods of tax avoidance and evasion.
+While the classic approach to tax evasion still focuses on avoidance of taxation by issuing incorrect or incomplete tax data or of by not issuing tax declarations at all, the more sophisticated tax evaders tend to operate within the framework of the law, exploiting the law's shortcomings and loopholes.
 One such method is the establishing of offshore companies.
-An estimated 37,000 companies have already been established in Cyprus alone, and their number is increasing steadily, in line with other countries which have come to be dubbed as 'tax havens'.
-These not only include the Bahamas, the Cayman Islands and

-Bermuda, but also European countries such as Switzerland, Ireland, Luxembourg, the Isle of Man and Ceuta of Spain (see Pan Liakos, 'Tax Havens', in the Greek magazine Maxim, October 1999, pp. 72-77).
+An estimated 37.000 companies have already been established in Cyprus alone, and their number is increasing steadily, in line with other countries which have come to be dubbed as "tax havens."
+These not only include the Bahamas, the Cayman Islands and Bermuda, but also European countries such as Switzerland, Ireland, Luxembourg, the Isle of Mann and Ceuta of Spain (see article "Tax Havens," by Pan.
+Liakos in the Greek magazine "Maxim", Oct., 1999, pp., 72-77).